anywhichway/node-require/README.md

 # Updates (reverse chronological order)

+2016-01-20 v0.0.10 Corrected reference to client code in package.json.

 2016-01-20 v0.0.9 Updated README documentation.
 Swapped in *Smoothie require.js* in place of modified *require1k.js* due to conflicts with *browserified* bundles. *Smoothie require.js* is also far easier to trace through if ever needed.
 Made modifications to more cleanly load module files from */<script/>* tags and better handle missing files.
 Added the options object for server side configuration.

 2016-01-18 v0.0.8 Updated README documentation.
 Eliminated conflict with browserify by changing key in package.json to be *client:* instead of *browser:*.